 4: Don’t start with a blank canvas

-I recall wanting to learn a new programming language, so I did what most aspiring developers did in their teens, picked up a book.
-The only problem was that almost every single book I would read forced you to open a blank file and start typing or ‘copying’ more accurately.
+I recall learning a new programming language, so I did what most aspiring developers did in their teens and picked up a book.
+The only problem was that almost every book I would read forced you to open a blank file and start typing or ‘copying’ more accurately.
 By the time I’d get anywhere to have a finished project, I’d be distracted and bored.

 One of the benefits of technology is that you rarely have to start with an empty canvas.
 In school, I always found myself downloading a template or using a pre-existing project as a starting point to launch into my creations.